-79. The State party has opted to report under the simplified reporting procedure regarding its periodic reports.
-The Committee will prepare list of issues prior to reporting and request the State party to submit its replies within one year upon receipt of the list of issues.
-The replies of the State party, expected by 24 March 2031, will constitute its combined fourth, fifth, and sixth periodic reports.
+79. The State party has opted to report under the simplified reporting procedure.
+The Committee will prepare a list of issues prior to reporting and request the State party to submit its replies within one year of receipt of the list of issues.
+The replies of the State party, expected by 24 March 2031, will constitute its combined fourth, fifth and sixth periodic reports.